 How it is kept safe?

 We take great care in looking after personal information, where confidentiality and security are our highest priorities.
-Information about you will be kept securely, either in locked fireproof metal filing cabinets or on password-protected computers in offices with locks and restricted access.
+Information about you will be kept securely, the majority of which is encrypted and on our computerised care planning system, Nourish.
+If not on Nourish, information will be kept securely either in locked filing cabinets or on password protected computers, both in offices with locks and restricted access.

 Who uses your information?